MirrorNetworking/Mirror/doc/Articles/Components/NetworkRoomManager.md

 # Network Room Manager

-\*\*Please see the Room example in the Examples folder in your Mirror folder
+\*\*Please see the Room example in the Examples folder in your MirrorNG folder

 The Network Room Manager is a specialized type of [Network Manager](NetworkManager.md) that provides a multiplayer room before entering the main play scene of the game.
 It allows you to set up a network with:
 -   A maximum player limit